 Tip #2: Don’t use dry shampoo before a co-wash

 Co-wash only when you have not used dry shampoo or other hair products near the roots.
 If you’ve used dry shampoo, you need to shampoo it out in order to prevent product build-up on your hair follicles.
+This also may cause pimple-like bumps on your scalp.

 Tip #3: Avoid conditioner at your roots